 One night, Dawn sat talking with her girlfriends when the conversation turned to sex.
 Surprisingly, they all talked about how they wish they had more sex with their husbands.

 It just seemed that they were always too tired, or something else got in the way.
-One friend started cribbing about sexless marriage and complained that she hadn’t had sex in two weeks.
+One friend started complaining about sexless marriages and shared that she hadn’t had sex in two weeks.

 After a while, they noticed Dawn hadn’t said much.

 Finally, she said, “My husband and I haven’t had sex since last year.”
 Blank stares.
 As it turned out, since Dawn and her husband had experienced infertility for many years—but had since been able to have two children—unfortunately, sex had become all about trying for a baby and less about connection and fun.

 At the moment, they were both okay with the long break.
 Eventually, she added, things will change.
 But for now, they were fine.
 So, if you are wondering, what to do if you are in a sexless marriage, you are not alone.

 According to Newsweek magazine, somewhere between 15-20 percent of couples may be having a “sexless marriage,” which some say is having sex less than ten times per year.
 In 1994, the US National Health and Society Life Survey reported that 2 percent of married couples had no sex in the previous year.

 The reasons are quite varied.
 Perhaps a significant life event or disability had caused changes in the sexual routine.

 Perhaps you both just aren’t in the mood anymore, for either physical or emotional reasons.
 If you are both okay with the current lack of sex in your marriage, then just make sure to keep the lines of communication open in case those feelings change.